 |Adding tags to resources||

 Each tag key on a resource can have only one tag value.
-If you create a tag that has the same key as an existing tag, the value of the existing tag is overwritten.
+If you attempt to add a tag that has the same key as an existing tag, the value of the existing tag is overwritten.

 For example, the